PART 2 – Beyond Standardization: Cultivating Creative Learners

 By admin

 “When learning is purposeful, creativity blossoms.
 When creativity blossoms, thinking emanates.
 When thinking emanates, knowledge is fully lit.
-When knowledge is lit, economy flourishes. “
+When knowledge is lit, the economy flourishes. “

 A.P.J.
 Abdul Kalam